harryho/blog-hugo/content/dev/php-web.md

 ```

 * Open the link `http://localhost:1234` with browser

 * Choose language and click `Next`, and then select the checkbox "I agree bah lah bah lah .... " and click `Next`

 * If there is an error `GD Library is not installed` prompt, you just need to enable the library on `php.ini`
   * DO NOT close your browser.
   * Stop the php server by `Ctrl + C` in the command prompt.
   * Use notepad to open the file `php.ini` under the `\path\to\php`
   * Uncomment the config `;extension=php_gd2.dll` => `extension=php_gd2.dll`
   * Start the php server again

 * Click the `Refresh this settings`, and click `Next`
 * Fill the login user and password.
 If your MySQL port is not 3306, please attach your port to the server address input field.
 Click `Test your database connection`.

 * If you got error `prestashop database not found`, you need to create a database on mysql server.
     * I simply create a new database immediately with one command line

-    ```bash
+    ```sql
     CREATE DATABASE prestashop CHAR SET utf8 COLLATE 'utf8_unicode_ci';
     ```

     * Test the connection again.
 You will get the green light

 *  Click `Next` and you can start to setup your store informaiton, such as, store name, admin account, etc. Then click `Next`

 * Setup your sample store.
 Click `Next`.
 Then the installer will help you finish the initialization.

 * After the store setup, you can access the website by clicking `Font site`, but you can not access back office, as known as admin panel.

 * Don't panic.
 It is easy to fix.
 Stop the php server by clicking `Ctrl+C`. and then start the server again.
 Open the folder with prestashop, you will find something interesting.
 The original folder `admin` under `prestashop` has been renamed to `adminXXXX`.
 X is a number.
 It is Prestashop special trick to secure your admin folder.
 Now you need to use this new name as path to acces back office.
 Your new back office link will be `http://localhost:1234/adminXXXX`.

 * Open the new link in browser and type in your admin id and password.
 Now you can start managing your Prestashop site.
 Enjoy it.

 ### Forgot admin's password

 * Forgot admin's password or somehow you have to reset password and you cannot get admin's password from previous adminstrator.
 For such case, there is a simple way to update admin's password from database.

 * Tailor the SQL below.
 Then you should be able to use new password to login.

 ```sql